joyfulmonster/joyfulmongo/ExtendiableHashing.md

 # Design

 There are a lot methmatical research on how to build a high efficient evenly distributed hash function, I will go ahead borrow the mature algorithm from JDK implementation.
+The collision resolution algorithm I used is Linear Probing.

-The focus of this design is to provide a implementation that meet following goals by tweaking the hashmap stoage resizing mechanism.
+The focus of this design is to provide a implementation by improving the stoage resizing mechanism to meet following goals:

 * dynamically scalable
 * highly concurrent and thread safe